List of ZX Spectrum clones: ZX Spectrum SE

 The ZX Spectrum SE is a proposal for an advanced Spectrum machine, based on the Timex TC 2048 and the ZX Spectrum 128, with Timex graphic modes, and 280K RAM., made by Andrew Owen and Jarek Adamski in 2000.
 A prototype was created, and this configuration is supported by different emulators.

+ZX Chloe 140SE and 280SE

 A planned production models of the ZX Spectrum SE are the Chloe 140SE and Chloe 280SE.

 It subsequently became an FPGA project not directly related to the ZX Spectrum., adds a graphics mode with 320 points (instead of 256) per width and uses a dialect of Microsoft BASIC.

 ZX128u+

 The ZX128u+ is a Spanish clone with the ULAplus display support, using an emulated DivMMC interface as mass storage.
 The board is based on the Harlequin clone and contains aZ80 processor and AY chip.

 PLD-based clones

-These machines are based on Programmable Logic Devices (PLD) – an electronic component used to build reconfigurable digital circuits.
+These machines are based on programmable logic devices (PLDs) – electronic components used to build reconfigurable digital circuits.